NBISweden/development-guidelines/README.md

 code, changes to the documentation, and changes to some unrelated comments may be split into three commits.

-Learn how to "cherry pick" chunks of changed files to do multiple separate commits of unrelated things.
+Learn how to select chunks of changed files to do multiple separate commits of unrelated things.
 This is done using `git commit -p ...`.